 What if my physician is not familiar with the LuCED® test?

-LuCED must be ordered through a physician.
-If your physician is not already familiar with LuCED, we are happy to provide materials to your physician and/or schedule an educational call or meeting with him or her.
+The LuCED lung test must be ordered through a physician.
+If your physician is not already familiar with the LuCED lung test, we are happy to provide materials to your physician and/or schedule an educational call or meeting with him or her.

 Who can I contact for questions?